10935336/109Shell/README.md

 Get the latest Github Host from https://github.com/ineo6/hosts and update it, which will help improve the Github network blockade in mainland China.

+Only update existing /etc/hosts starting with # GitHub Host Start and ending with # GitHub Host End.

 Unfortunately, the comments in this script are in Chinese.

 <br>